Here's Why Facebook Removing That Vietnam War Photo Is So Important

 Get Data Sheet, Fortune’s technology newsletter.

-“I appreciate the work Facebook and other media do to stop content and pictures showing abuse and violence,” the prime minister wrote.
+After the open letter was published, a number of prominent Norwegians posted the Phuc photo in support of the newspaper, including the conservative prime minister of the country, Erna Solberg.
+Her post, which was also critical of Facebook’s decision, was deleted.“I appreciate the work Facebook and other media do to stop content and pictures showing abuse and violence,” the prime minister wrote.
 “But Facebook is wrong when they censor such images.”
 Removing such photos, the Norwegian PM said, is a curb on freedom of expression and amounts to the social network “editing our common history.”

 In his open letter, Hansen described Zuckerberg as “the world’s most powerful editor,” and that is exactly what Facebook has become.